ApolloAuto/apollo/docs/specs/Open_Space_Planner.md

 ## Introduction

 As the Planning module introduced a major change with the launch of Scenario-based planning, we realized the need to have scenario specific algorithms that can be fine-tuned to enhance the trajectory of the ego-car for that particular scenario.
-The Open Space Planner is one such algorithm in development targeted towards reverse parking and sharp U-turns
+The Open Space Planner is one such algorithm in development targeted towards reverse parking and sharp U-turns.
+This algorithm was initially inspired by several papers<cite>[1]</cite><cite>[2]</cite><cite>[3]</cite>.

 ## Algorithm Flow